Germline mutation: Trisomy 21

-Trisomy 21 (also known as Down syndrome) results from a child having 3 copies of chromosome 21.
+Trisomy 21 (also known as Down syndrome) results from a child having three copies of chromosome 21.
 This chromosome duplication occurs during germ cell formation, when both copies of chromosome 21 end up in the same daughter cell in either the mother or father, and this mutant germ cell participates in fertilization of the zygote.
 Another, more common way this can occur is during the first cell division event after the formation of the zygote.
 The risk of Trisomy 21 increases with maternal age with the risk being 1/2000 (0.05%) at age 20 increasing to 1/100 (1%) at age 40.
 This disease can be detected by non-invasive as well as invasive procedures prenatally.
 Non-invasive procedures include scanning for fetal DNA through maternal plasma via a blood sample.

 Cystic fibrosis

-Cystic fibrosis is an autosomal recessive disorder that causes a variety of symptoms and complications, the most common of which is a thick mucus lining in lung epithelial tissue due to improper salt exchange, but can also affect the pancreas, intestines, liver, and kidneys.
+Cystic fibrosis is an autosomal recessive disorder that causes a variety of symptoms and complications, the most common of which is a thick mucous lining in lung epithelial tissue due to improper salt exchange, but can also affect the pancreas, intestines, liver, and kidneys.
 Many bodily processes can be affected due to the hereditary nature of this disease; if the disease is present in the DNA of both the sperm and the egg, then it will be present in essentially every cell and organ in the body; these mutations can occur initially in the germline cells, or be present in all parental cells.
 The most common mutation seen in this disease is ΔF508, which means a deletion of the amino acid at the 508 position.
 If both parents have a mutated CFTR (cystic fibrosis transmembrane conductance regulator) protein, then their children have a 25% of inheriting the disease.
-If a child has 1 mutated copy of CFTR, they will not develop the disease, but will become a carrier of the disease.
+If a child has one mutated copy of CFTR, they will not develop the disease, but will become a carrier of the disease.
 The mutation can be detected before birth through amniocentesis, or after birth via prenatal genetic screening.